 Dry or sore lips are a common problem, especially during hot or cold weather.
 There are things you can try yourself that may help.

-- try a few different lip balms if one isn't working for you – some people may be sensitive to some fragrances or ingredients
+try a few different lip balms if one is not working for you – some people may be sensitive to some fragrances, dyes or cosmetic ingredients

-- use a lip balm with a sun protection factor (SPF) of 15 or more during hot weather
+use a lip balm with a sun protection factor (SPF) of 15 or more every 2 hours when outdoors

 A pharmacist can help with sore or dry lips